testcontainers/testcontainers-scala/README.md

 ### Generic Container

-The most flexible but less convinient containtainer type is `GenericContainer`.
+The most flexible but less convenient container type is `GenericContainer`.
 This container allows to launch any docker image with custom configuration.

 ```scala